spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202108.0/quick-add-to-cart-discontinued-products-feature-integration.md

 {% info_block warningBox "Verification" %}

-<div>Make the following checks at `https://mysprykershop.com/quick-order`:<ul><li>`ProductDiscontinuedItemValidatorPlugin`validates discontinued products.
-Provide the SKU of a discontinued product on the **Quick Add To Cart** page and verify that the error message is displayed and you are not allowed to work with this product.</li></ul></div>
+Make the following checks at `https://mysprykershop.com/quick-order`:<ul><li>`ProductDiscontinuedItemValidatorPlugin`validates discontinued products.
+Provide the SKU of a discontinued product on the **Quick Add To Cart** page and verify that the error message is displayed and you are not allowed to work with this product.</li></ul>
 {% endinfo_block %}